nikantonelli/WSJFBoard/README.md

 ## Overview
 Grid board to calculate WSJF from Risk, Value, TimeCriticality and JobSize and re-rank within Rally.
 Add to a board with a Release filter in it's options to show lowest level Portfolio Item types with a 'Release' timebox setting.

+The app will apply weightings depending on the project node that you are in.
+This is so you can assign impact ratings to each Portfolio item, but then the app will apply a global bias to those.
+This is so tha, as an organisation, there might be more emphasis on one of the categories for the next planning period.
+By adjusting the weightings, you can re-order the items without having to go through each individual portfolio item resetting the impact ratings.

 Portfolio Items of interest can be selected by entering a query in the App Settings (via gear in top right of app).

 If any filter is applied (i.e. via query box or by using a page filtered by release) the ability to commit the rank is removed.
 This is a safety feature to avoid time consuming mistakes (and not a bug)!